sky54000/Docker_Blih/README.md

   - [Docker](https://www.docker.com)
   - [Docker-compose](https://docs.docker.com/compose/)

 Think to add Docker to your sudo group.
 You can do it with this command: `sudo usermod -aG docker $USER` or add `sudo` before the make command.

 - `docker-compose.yml`
+You have to edit this file and entering your own information to make work the script.

+The password is not needed, it will be asked to the execution.
 ```
   EPITECH_MAIL: 'prenom.nom@epitech.eu'                           # Epitech mail
   EPITECH_PASSWORD: 'password'                                    # Epitech password